UlyssesZh/typhm/README.md

 The score is shown dynamically during the gameplay at the up-right corner of the gameplay interface.
-The calculation of the score is very simple, just summing up the score earned from every single object minus the punishments.
+The calculation of the score is very simple, just summing up the score earned from every single note minus the punishments.
 Unlike some (or most) rhythm games, Typhm does not take combo into account when scoring.

-The score earned from a single object is `0` if it is missed, and `round(1000*(1+cos(PI*inaccuracy/inaccuracyTolerance)))` if it is hit.
+The score earned from a single note is `0` if it is missed, and `round(1000*(1+cos(PI*inaccuracy/inaccuracyTolerance)))` if it is hit.
-Note that, in this way, the maximum score that the player earns from an object is `2000`.
+Note that, in this way, the maximum score that the player earns from a note is `2000`.

 Punishments occurs when you hits a wrong key
-(during the time at which a key is hit plus or minus the inaccuracy tolerance, there are no objects corresponding to the key).
+(during the time at which a key is hit plus or minus the inaccuracy tolerance, there are no notes corresponding to the key).
 Each punishment will subtract `500` from the total score.

-Once a gameplay is finished (the judging line reaches the end of the beat map), a **mark** will be calculated and shown at the bottom-right corner of the gameplay interface.
+Once a gameplay is finished (the judge line reaches the end of the beat map), a **mark** will be calculated and shown at the bottom-right corner of the gameplay interface.
 The mark is an integer ranging from 0 to 7.
 The mark scale is